johnpuddephatt/zwl/src/pages/competition-terms-conditions.md

 ### 6. There are 2 prizes of compost bins

 ### 7. Entrants must be over 18 years of age and live within the Leeds postcode area (pay Council Tax to Leeds City Council)

-### 8. Multiple entries are allowed if there’s multiple posts
+### 8. Multiple entries are allowed if there are multiple posts

 ### 9. Entry is by liking our page (if you haven’t already) and tagging a friend or sharing the post with someone on Facebook; OR by following our page (if you haven’t already) or sharing the post on Twitter.
 Or by following our page (if you haven't already) and tagging someone in the comments on Instagram.